Domestic travel insurance

 Travel

-Whether it’s a single trip or multiple trips to various locations, it’s a good idea for Aussies to take out a domestic plan for travel insurance.
+Whether it’s a single trip or multiple trips to various locations, it’s a good idea for Aussies to take out a domestic travel insurance plan.
 It can provide you peace of mind for any trips around Australia; instances where your policy may help include:

 • If your trip has to be cancelled or delayed due to unforeseen events, your policy may help you recoup some of these costs or reschedule your trip.

-• If you are involved in an accident with your rental car and need to pay the rental company an excess payment.
+• If you’re involved in an accident with your rental car and need to pay an excess payment – your policy may cover this cost.

 • If your luggage is lost or stolen while on holiday, your domestic travel insurance policy may be able to reimburse you.